Interface Design and Management — A How-To Guide for System Engineers

 4.3 Nielsen’s Usability Heuristics

 Jakob Nielsen identified Ten Usability Heuristics in a series of papers he published, the last of which was in 2005.
+These heuristics are now widely used as general principles for interface design.

 5. Further Reading